00 Days

 Tips

-There’s plenty do in Columbus, Ohio!
+There’s plenty do in Indianapolis, Indiana!

 • Reserve your hotel as soon as possible to ensure you receive the negotiated discounted room rates.
 Make other travel arrangements as appropriate.
 Visitor bureau and hotel information is available in the links above so that you can plan your stay.